How to obtain the Medical Certificate

 Care Home/ Nursing Home / At Home - Call your loved ones GP on the usual surgery number.
 The process will be the same as above, the GP or receptionist will email the Medical Certificate straight to the Registrar's Office

 Hospice - Call the Hospice and repeat the process above.
 The only difference here will be that it will be the Hospice Doctor that will issue the Medical Certificate however it will be emailed the same way as above.

 Registering a Death

 To register a death you still need to phone the Registrar ( in the district where they passed away ) and make an appointment to register their passing.
 The registration process is now all done via telephone appointment.
 They are carried out in the same way and you can still order Death Certificates that will be posted to your home address ( Sunderland Office 0191 520 5553 )

 Funeral arrangements are now "back to normal" and we will ask you how you would like to arrange the funeral, either by telephone call, video call, within one of our funeral home's or a home visit.
 This is a guideline we are following in line with advice from the Government and the NAFD ( National Association of Funeral Directors ).
 We will arrange the funeral in exactly the same way and can either show you our brochure via video call, email you, in the office or at home.
 Everything we discuss during the arrangement will be typed up and posted to you the same day for your records, these are known as Confirmation of Funeral Arrangements.
 Don't forget though, out team is on hand 24/7 should you have any queries or concerns.

-Please note, if we are asked to carry out a home visit we will ask you if you would prefer us to wear a mask and of course we will sanitise.
+Please note, if we are asked to carry out a home visit we will wear a mask and of course we will sanitise.

 Visiting our Resting Suites